egvist/odin-recipes/README.md

 # odin-recipes
-Recipes web page for The Odin Project
+A recipes web page for The Odin Project